Overnight Dinner Rolls

 • Cover the container tightly and place it in the fridge overnight.

-• When you are ready to make your rolls the next day, take the dough out of the fridge, remove it from the container onto a lightly floured surface and cut the two into two pieces.
+• When you are ready to make your rolls the next day, take the dough out of the fridge, remove it from the container onto a lightly floured surface and cut the dough into two pieces.
 Cover with a clean dish towel and let rest for 10 minutes.

 • Prepare 2 rimmed baking sheets by greasing them well or lining them with a baking mat.